-Following an open competition run by the Judicial Appointments Commission, the appointments of 14 High Court Judges were announced in August, September and October 2017.
-There will be more announcements in the coming months.
+Following an open competition run by the Judicial Appointments Commission, the appointments of 16 High Court Judges were announced in August, September, October and December 2017.
+Any further announcements will be in the new year.

 Simon Bryan QC

 Simon Bryan was born in Blackpool Lancashire, and educated at Arnold School Blackpool being the recipient of a local authority grant to fund his education.
 He was the first person in his family to be educated at university and obtained an honours degree in law at Magdalene College Cambridge.
 He was called to the Bar in 1988 by Lincoln's Inn (becoming a Bencher in 2013).
 He has practised at the Commercial Bar at 4 Essex Court (now Essex Court Chambers) for 29 years.
 As a junior he acted in the Lloyd's litigation and as counsel for British Shipbuilders in the Public Inquiry into the loss of the M.V.
 Derbyshire.
 He was appointed a Queen's Counsel in 2006, and acted on behalf of one of the successful defendants in the long-running Fiona Trust litigation.
 He was appointed a Recorder in 2009 and a deputy high court judge in 2013, initially in the Administrative Court and subsequently in the Commercial Court.
 In 2015 he was appointed as Chief Justice of the Falkland Islands and other Overseas Territories.

 Akhlaq Choudhury QC